DCC-EX/website/docs/throttles/ex-webthrottle.md

 ## Operation

-To use the program, you can either click on the "serial" dropodown button and select "emulator" to run in emulator mode or after making sure your hardware is properly connected, make sure "serial" is selected and click on the "Connect DCC++ EX" button.
+To use the program, you can either click on the "Serial" dropodown button and select "Emulator" to run in emulator mode or after making sure your hardware is properly connected, make sure "Serial" is selected and click on the "Connect DCC++ EX" button.

-If the program finds a compatible device, it will popup a window showing you a selection.
+If the program finds a compatible device, it will open a popup a window showing you a selection.
 It may show a line at the top such as "Arduino Mega 2560 (COM3)".
 Your com port may vary.
-Click on your board to select it and then click the "connect" button.
+Click on your board to select it and then click the "Connect DCC++ EX" button.

 You should then be connected to the Command Station (CS) and should see the response from the CS on the web page under the buttons.
 Make sure your debug console is open.
 If it isn't, use the slider button in the lower left to open it.
 You can also open the DevTools window in your browser to see more developer logging.

-Once you are connected, you can enter the ``<s>`` command in the "direct command" textbox to get status information from your Command Station, just enter "s" (without the quotes) and press the SEND button.
+Once you are connected, you can enter the ``<s>`` command in the "direct command" textbox to get status information from your Command Station.
+To do this just enter ``s`` (without the quotes) and press the SEND button.
 You can send any DCC++ API command in this way.
 You should see <iDCC++...> returned in the log window with your version, type of arduino, type of motor shield, and some other information.

 Now you are ready to run trains!
 Place your loco on the track and click the power slider button to turn on power to your track.
-You should see lights on an Arduino Motor Board light and an indication that your loco has power.
+You should see lights on your Arduino Motor Shield and an indication that your loco has power.

-Next go to the "locomotive ID" textbox and enter the address of your loco and press the ACQUIRE button.
+Next go to the "Locomotive ID" textbox and enter the address of your loco and press the "Acquire" button.
 You should now have full control over your loco.

 All the function buttons should be working, so you can play with the headlight, horn and bell and any other function assigned to a function button.
 The commands being sent to the CS and its responses will display in the log window if it is open